KiZins/VSCode-Debugger-Setup/README.md

 > [!NOTE]
 > The Run and Debug tab will initially ask for you to create a `launch.json` file before using the debugger, as shown above.
-However, this screen will look different the working directory already has a `launch.json` file
+However, this screen will look different if the working directory already has a `launch.json` file.

 ---